 In simple terms, the operating system is a program that is responsible for the working of any device.
 The OS makes all the calculations in the background.
 The user interface is a layer that is stacked on top of the OS that provides a window between the user and the machine.
-You must be familiar with Windows, Mac, and Linux- these are a few popular operating systems that run on most devices.
+You must be familiar with Windows, Mac, and Linux- these are a few popular operating systems that run on most devices, they are built for high-end graphic or animation design software.
 When it comes to drawing tablets, the choice is mostly between Mac and Windows.
 According to surveys, Apple's Mac has the highest customer satisfaction score, is more secure and has a smoother user interface.
 However, the majority of the software is written for Windows, which makes it a more popular choice.

 The active area on the drawing tablet's screen is the space where you sketch, draw and edit.
 The active area should not be confused with screen size.
 The screen usually contains the toolbar and the various menus.
 The best drawing tablet would have a moderately sized active area.
 Make sure you check the specifications of the drawing tablet before buying.
 Look for the 'active area' keyword.
 The active area should not act as a constraint to your creative freedom, so choose wisely.

 Resolution is the number of pixels (display units) on the screen.
 It is represented as A x B where A is the number of pixels in a row and B is the number of pixels in a column.
 Therefore, the standard resolution 1024x768 means that a total of 786432 (1024 multiplied by 768) pixels are present on the screen.
 Each pixel can have a different color.
 A higher resolution guarantees a more accurate display and a more excellent opportunity to show different colors at the same time.
 Lines per inch or LPI index is a variant of resolution that is common in the drawing tablet jargon.
 If your work involves designing highly detailed images, a higher LPI index is what you should look for.